Harassment, Bullying and Unlawful Discrimination Prevention and Response Policy

 Notifying and Reporting Breaches

-If a staff member, student or volunteer believes that they are being harassed, bullied or unlawfully discriminated against, there are a number of important steps they should take:
+If a staff member, student or volunteer believes that they are being harassed, bullied, unlawfully discriminated or sexually discriminated against, there are a number of important steps they should take:

-- report the behaviour or incident to their manager, or the Human Resources Officer; the individual can lodge a grievance under the College’s Grievance Policies:
+- report the behaviour or incident to their manager, or the Human Resources Department; the individual can lodge a grievance under AC’s Grievance Policies;

 If the alleged perpetrator is a manager then the report about the manager should be directed to a senior manager, and if this is not available, to the VPO;

 The first priority is the wellbeing of the individual.
-As such, the complainant will not be victimised or treated unfairly for making a complaint.
-If the complainant is not satisfied with the way in which the College has dealt with a complaint, the complainant can seek further advice from an outside agency such as the Human Rights Commission or the Equal Opportunity Commission or other relevant government agency.
+As such, the reporting person will not be victimised or treated unfairly for reporting an incident.
+If the reporting person is not satisfied with the way in which AC has dealt with a complaint, the reporting person can seek further advice from an outside agency such as the Human Rights Commission or the Equal Opportunity Commission or other relevant government agency.